jcubic/jquery.terminal/README.md

 command `add 2 2` will display `4` (not `22`).

-Command `foo` will execute json-rpc from foo.php file.
+Command `foo` will change prompt to `foo>` and each new command will execute json-rpc method from foo.php script.

 command `bar` will change the prompt to `bar> ` and if you type `sub 10 2` it will display 8.
 To exit from bar nested command you can type `exit` or press CTRL+D.